jacoblapworth/akahu-sdk-swift/src/react/modal.md

 	<span><a href="../section-modals.html#modals">Modals in the XUI Documentation</a></span>
 </div>

-A modal component which provides a container for custom content, along with a background mask.
+`XUIModal` provides a container for custom content, along with a background mask.
 They should primarily be used for prompting user actions, such as confirming a change, providing additional information, or copying some text.

 ## Examples

 ### Read only modal

-Modals should use `XUIModalHeader` to display a header, and have a callback to close the modal passed in to `XUIModal` via the `onClose` prop.
+`XUIModal` should contain a `XUIModalHeader` to display a header, and have a callback to close the modal passed in to `XUIModal` via the `onClose` prop.
 By default this will enable closing via the `esc` key, and by the close button which will be rendered on the right side of the header.

 ```
 const  { PureComponent } = require ( 'react' );